Skip to main content

 Subsection 4.4.1 Analytic circuit treatment

 How do we analyze circuits containing diodes?
 The simplest way is to use the cartoonish behavior demonstrated in Figure 4.2.2.
-Given this diode behavior, one can occasionally determine by inspection the conditions under which the diode is on or off.For example, let’s analyze the circuit in Figure 4.4.1.
+Let’s use this behavior to analyze the circuit in Figure 4.4.1.

 Figure 4.4.1.